dirkkelly/dirkkelly/content/collapse/you-re-really-scared-of-the-people-not-the-guns.md

 So you want Americans to fix their education and health systems so that people aren't sick and poor, so that Americans can imagine a future worth living for.

-So you want American police to be disarmed, to have their recycling programs with the US military to be disbanded, you want tanks off the streets of America.
+So you want American police to be disarmed, to have their recycling programs with the US military to be disbanded, to get tanks off the streets of America.

-So you want America to stop the wars, to bring its troops home, to stop killing its people by destroying social services to fund unlimited war against the world.
+So you want America to stop the wars, to bring its troops home, to stop killing its people back home by destroying social services to fund unlimited war against the world.

-So you realize, that the gun problem in America, is the tip of the iceberg, that the gun problem in schools is the result of a fucked up system creating shitty people who hate, the the gun problem is more of a problem when the guns are in the hands of police, who use the to kill innocent people daily and suffer few consequences.
+So you realize, that the gun problem in America, is the tip of the iceberg, that the gun problem in schools is the result of a fucked up system creating shitty people who hate each other, that the gun problem is more of a problem when the guns are in the hands of police and soldiers who use the to kill innocent people daily, and suffer no consequences.

-**Dear Americans**

-Your country is responsible for an estimated 10-20 million deaths since 1945, after it dropped two nuclear bombs on an island nation, after the war was over.

-Your country has troops in 156 countries around the world, that leaves 46 with no military presence, you are an occupying force in 77% of the world, even if some governments claim you're an ally.